jklughammer/RefFreeDMA/README.md

 ###Input files/ working directory
 Input files are unmapped BAM files (one per sample).
-Input files have to be located or linked (ln -s) in a folder called unmapped_bam inside the specified working directory (working_dir).
+Input files have to be located or linked (`ln -s`) in a folder called unmapped_bam inside the specified working directory (working_dir).
 Input file names consist of either the sample name as specified in the sample annotation sheet or prefix (e.g. flowcell information) followed by the sample name.
-In the latter case prefix and sample name must be separated by a unique character sequence, which is to be specified as nameSeparator ([default parameters](#adjust-default-parameters-if-required)).
+In the latter case prefix and sample name must be separated by a unique character sequence, which is to be specified as nameSeparator in the [default parameters](#adjust-default-parameters-if-required).

 Running RefFreeDMA
 ------------------

 ###Set tool paths
+**Note:** Tool paths are set in the configuration file.

 |parameter|explanation|
 -----|-----------|
 |tool_path|Path to a directory containing all the need external software. e.g. the [tools.tar.gz](http://www.biomedical-sequencing.at/bocklab/jklughammer/RefFreeDMA/tools.tar.gz)|